Covid-19 Business Support Hub

 With the majority of the UK now either working from home, working reduced hours, or not working at all as a result of Covid-19 (Coronavirus), it’s understandable for financial anxiety to develop.

-We’ve taken a look at what help is available for you, our clients, contractors, business owners, and Danbro Family members.
+We’ve taken a look at what help is available for you, our clients, business owners, self-employed contractors, and Danbro Family members.

-One of the more immediate pledges made by the government in response to the Coronavirus outbreak was to Small and Medium-Sized Enterprises (SMEs).
+Some of the more immediate pledges made by the government in response to the Coronavirus outbreak were to Small and Medium-Sized Enterprises (SMEs).
 A plethora of packages have been made available to support businesses through this period of unfamiliarity.
 Here are some of the steps the government has taken to help.

-There will be a business rates holiday for companies in retail, leisure, hospitality and nurseries for the whole of the 2020/21 tax year.
+There’s a business rates holiday for companies in retail, leisure, hospitality and nurseries for the whole of the 2020/21 tax year.
+This includes businesses like shops, restaurants, pubs, cafes, cinemas, gyms and hotels.

-For SMEs that pay little or no business rates already, the Small Business Grant Scheme will provide a one-time grant of £10,000 to authorised businesses.
-If this applies to your company, you will receive notification from your local authority.
+For SMEs that pay little or no business rates already, the Small Business Grant Scheme provides a one-time grant of £10,000 to authorised businesses.
+To check your eligibility, click here.

 The Coronavirus Business Interruption Loan Scheme gives SMEs temporary access to certain overdrafts and bank lending.
 If your business is based in the UK and has a turnover of under £45 million, you’ll be eligible.
-The scheme, delivered by the British Business Bank, will support loans of up to £5 million.
-What’s more, the government will provide a guarantee of 80% on each loan.
-More information is available here.
+The scheme, delivered by the British Business Bank, supports loans of up to £5 million.
+What’s more, the government will provide a guarantee of 80% on each loan and will pay the interest and fees for the first year.

 For further guidance from HMRC on the measures that have been announced, click below:

-If you’re self-employed, you’re covered for up to 80% of your average monthly profits.
 Your allowance will be taken from your average income over the last three financial years.
-For those self-employed people who do not have three years’ worth of profits, assessments will be made from the amount that they do have.
+For those self-employed people who do not have three years’ worth of profits, assessments will be made from the amount that you do have.

-To try and echo the assurances given to ‘employees’, the Chancellor has also put in place a package of support for self-employed workers:
+To try and echo the assurances given to ‘employees’, the Chancellor also put in place a package of support for self-employed workers too:

-For those self-employed workers in need of additional financial support, Universal Credit - worth just over £400 per month - is available.
+For those self-employed workers in need of additional financial support, Universal Credit is available.

 HMRC's 'Time to Pay'